Pre 1900

 1st winners of Adams' Shield and the Scottish Shield

-Above – Early winners of the Adams Shield – this is either Leith Gymnasium or Carnegie Dumferline probably with Councillor Adams by his shield
+Above – Early winners of the Adams Shield – this is either Leith Gymnasium or Carnegie Dumferline probably with Councillor Adams by his shield.
+The Scottish Shield first competed for in 1891 is seen left.

 1902